hj-n/zadu/README.md

 scores = runner.measure(ld)
 ```

-PR 6-A accelerates Euclidean distance matrices and condensed pair distances.
+The MLX preview accelerates Euclidean distance matrices, condensed pair
+distances, stable full/inverse rankings, exact stable neighbor prefixes, and
+Topographic Product's stable-kNN tables.
+A distance matrix already produced by
+MLX is shared with dependent ranking work through unified memory instead of
+being copied back to the device.
+Unsupported derived statistics and geodesic
-Other resources, and geodesic distances, fall back individually to the existing
-NumPy/SciPy/FAISS providers; each choice and fallback reason is recorded per
+resources fall back individually to NumPy/SciPy/FAISS; each choice and fallback
-resource.
-Importing or using the default package does not import MLX.
+reason is recorded per resource.
+Importing or using the default package does not
+import MLX.

 MLX GPU execution requires an explicit `dtype="float32"`.
 ZADU never silently
 casts to lower precision: use `device="cpu", dtype="float64"` for the MLX CPU
 path.
 Float32 uses the same exact algorithms but has dtype-specific numerical
 tolerances.
-Diagnostics separate input/output transfer, first compile/execution,
+Stable sorting preserves self exclusion and uses the original column
+index to break duplicate-distance ties.
+Diagnostics record unified-memory reuse,
+the distance source, block bounds, input/output boundaries, first
+compile/execution, and warm execution separately.

+FAISS remains faster for a standalone ordinary kNN table on the current Apple
+M4 benchmark, while MLX is substantially faster for full rankings and stable
+kNN. `backend="auto"` therefore remains on the existing NumPy/FAISS path; select
+MLX explicitly for a workload that benefits from its supported resources.
+The
-and warm execution time.
-The MLX preview currently requires
+MLX preview currently requires `embedding_workers=1`; native repeated-embedding
-`embedding_workers=1`; native repeated-embedding batching belongs to PR 6-C.
+batching belongs to PR 6-C.

 Evaluate an ordered collection of embeddings with the same exact plan and one
 shared set of immutable original-space resources: